Inlays vs Onlays vs Crowns Explained

 "My dentist back home said I needed a crown, but the clinic in Istanbul told me an onlay would do the same job and cost less.
 I wish I'd had a second opinion earlier."

 The honest truth: crowns are sometimes over-prescribed.
 They're faster for the dentist and more profitable.
 If a second opinion is available, it's worth getting one.
-If you've completed the free assessment on MyDentalFly, your Dental Health Report will flag whether a tooth appears to need full coverage or could be suitable for a more conservative option — and our Pearl AI can answer follow-up questions based on your specific dental data.
+If you've completed the free assessment on MyDentalFly, your dental package will flag whether a tooth appears to need full coverage or could be suitable for a more conservative option — and our Pearl AI can answer follow-up questions based on your specific dental data.

 What They Cost (UK vs Turkey)